 Refresh your space with a Joanna Gaines inspired DIY lavender linen spray!

-Joanna Gaines says she likes to keep a linen spray on hand to give the contents in her linen closet a quick spritz or to refresh the spare bedroom when their expecting guests.
+Joanna Gaines says she likes to keep a linen spray on hand to give the contents in her linen closet a quick spritz or refresh the spare bedroom when they are expecting guests.

 Related: 5 Steps to an Organized Linen Closet